naomitague/tbm-RHESSys-Obs/ObsOutput/output_transpiration.md

 # Description
 Transpiration represents the flux of water vapor from plant surfaces to the atmosphere, primarily through stomatal openings.
 It is influenced by meteorological conditions, leaf physiology, and soil water availability.
-Importantly, transpiration is not evaporation - so observations of ET needed to be combined with the partition of water flux between transpiration and evaporation
+Importantly, transpiration is not evaporation - so observations of ET [[output_et]] needed to be combined with the partitioning of water flux between transpiration and evaporation

 # Process Links
 [[process_transpiration]]